MicrosoftDocs/visualstudio-docs/docs/debugger/dotnet-hot-reload.md

 1. Start the app with the debugger attached using either **F5** or, if [supported for your application](#application-support), **Ctrl+F5**.

-1. Open a C# code file with some code that can be re-executed through the running apps user interface (for example, code-behind for a button or a ViewModel’s command) or something that is being triggered at an interval through a timer and change the code.
+1. Open a C# or Visual Basic code file with some code that can be re-executed through the running apps user interface (for example, code-behind for a button or a ViewModel’s command) or something that is being triggered at an interval through a timer and change the code.

 1. Apply the code changes using the **Hot Reload** button, or press **ALT+F10**.